 STEP 3: LOOK FOR THE ROW NAMED ORDER ITEM SESSION PERCENTAGE

-This is your conversion rate, since this number represents total units purchased compared to the number of shoppers who viewed the products.
+This is your conversion rate since this number represents the total units purchased compared to the number of shoppers who viewed the products.

 STEP 4: THIS OPTION GROUPS ALL THE ITEMS TOGETHER

-This method of getting your conversion rate groups all your products together.
-If you want to view the Amazon conversion rate per product, you can proceed to the next step.
+This method of getting your conversion rate groups all your products together, so if you want to view the Amazon conversion rate per product, you can proceed to the next step.

 STEP 5: IN ORDER TO OBTAIN IT BY PRODUCTS, LOOK FOR “BY ASIN” REPORTS

 Find the Amazon Standard Identification Number (ASIN) category, then click on “Detail Page Sales and Traffic By Parent Item.”
-You will then be given sales information on each product, which include the “Total Order Items” field for your product of interest and the Sessions (including those who left and returned).
+You will then be given sales information on each product, including the “Total Order Items” field for your product of interest and the Sessions (including those who left and returned).

-Are There External Tools I Can Use to Find My Amazon Conversion Rate?
+Are There External Tools You Can Use to Find Your Amazon Conversion Rate?

-The answer is yes, but it’s also important to know how they work!
+The answer is yes, but it’s also essential to know how they work!
 Generally, they look into the item’s sales rank and the product category.

 Want to find some great tools to calculate your Amazon conversion tool?

 Are you selling your product on Amazon Seller Central?
-Don’t worry because getting to your conversion rate is very quick and easy—and without any cost.
+Don’t worry because getting to your conversion rate is very quick and easy without any cost.

 First, start by logging on to your Seller Central account.
-If you go to the top menu bar, you will find Reports.
+Then, if you go to the top menu bar, you will find Reports.
 From there, navigate to Business Reports, then click on Detailed Page Sales and Traffic Reports by Child Item.

 Understanding Your Detailed Page Sales and Traffic Report

-This date range report includes information on traffic, Buy Box Percentage, and more wherein you can select the time period you want to be measured.
+This date range report includes traffic information, Buy Box Percentage, and more wherein you can select the time period you want to be measured.
 By default, the report gives you data from the past 30 days.

 This is the visit to your Amazon pages by a shopper.
 All activity within 24 hours by one user is considered one session.
-Even if your product is out of stock, you will still see the Sessions.
+So even if your product is out of stock, you will still see the sessions.